SDK API Reference

 )

-The return type is InstrumentAPIResponse, a sealed class with delete, update, and save variants.
-See Card Tokenization for the save variant and the tokenize() methods.
+The return type is InstrumentAPIResponse, a sealed class with Delete, Update, and Save variants (capitalized).
+See Card Tokenization for the Save variant and the tokenize() method.

 Results and Errors